Lurasidone

 Lurasidone, sold under the brand name Latuda among others, is an atypical antipsychotic medication used to treat schizophrenia and bipolar depression.
 It is taken by mouth.

 Common side effects include sedation, indigestion, nausea, and insomnia.
 At higher dosages, there is an increased risk for restlessness and movement problems.
-Serious side effects are valid for all atypical antipsychotics and may include the potentially permanent movement disorder tardive dyskinesia, as well as neuroleptic malignant syndrome, an increased risk of suicide, angioedema, and high blood sugar levels.
+Serious side effects are valid for all atypical antipsychotics and may include the potentially permanent movement disorder tardive dyskinesia, as well as neuroleptic malignant syndrome, angioedema, and high blood sugar levels.
 Although lurasidone is less likely to cause high blood sugar levels in most patients, hyperosmolar hyperglycemic syndrome may occur.
 In older people with psychosis as a result of dementia, it may increase the risk of dying.
 Use during pregnancy is of unclear safety.

-Lurasidone was first approved for medical use in the United States in 2010.
+Lurasidone was first approved for medical use in the United States in 2010, for treating schizophrenia.
 In 2013, it was approved in Canada and by the U.S. Food and Drug Administration (FDA) to treat bipolar depression, either as monotherapy or adjunctively with lithium or valproate.
-It has no effect on manic symptoms and is more potent for treating major depressive disorder or depressive episodes associated with bipolar disorder.
+It is not FDA approved for treating manic symptoms associated with bipolar disorder despite its FDA approval for treating bipolar depression.
 Generic versions were approved in the United States in 2019, and became available in 2023.
 In 2021, it was the 193rd most commonly prescribed medication in the United States, with more than 2 million prescriptions.